Weed Control in Lawns without using chemicals – Is it possible?

 - Fertilising.
 Weeds love soil that is low in fertility.
 Lawns do not love a soil that is low in fertility!
 It is essential that you maintain a programmed approach when fertilising your lawn to make sure that conditions favour a healthy lawn.
 I would suggest Paul Munns Year-Round Fertiliser Program.

 - Water management – Regular watering during the warmer months will help to keep your lawn in a healthy and strong condition.
 It doesn’t have to be excessive – but it does have to be consistent.
-The best advice I can give here is to water long enough to get moisture down to about 100-150mm below the surface at least once per fortnight.
+The best advice I can give here is to water long enough to get moisture down to about 100mm below the surface at least once per week.
 You may need to apply a liquid wetting agent from time to time to make this possible as a large percentage of soils in Adelaide repel water instead of absorbing it.
 It makes sense that if you can get water down deep in your soil, then you can also make a way for lawn roots to grow down deep too.
 Deep roots generally equal a healthy and strong lawn.

 - Mowing.
 Keeping your lawn mown often will encourage it to spread and stay thick and dense.
 Regular mowing will also keep weeds from flowering and seeding.
 Its very important to not let weeds go to seed – as the saying goes: one year’s seeding is 7 years of weeding!